Tropical theileriosis: Treatment and control

 Buparvaquone, halofuginone and tetracycline and butalex and oxytetracycline have all shown to be effective.
 Tick control should be considered, but resistance to parasiticide products may be increasing.
 There are various options for controlling ticks of domestic animals, including: topical application of parasiticidal chemicals in dip baths or spray races or pour-on formulations, spraying parasiticides on walls of cattle pens, and rendering the walls of cattle pens smooth with mortar to stop ticks molting there.
 Selection of cattle for good ability to acquire immune resistance to ticks is potentially effective.

 Endemic stability is a state where animals are affected at a low levels or not as susceptible to the disease, and this may be encouraged in endemic areas.

 Vaccination is available and should be performed in breeds that are susceptible to infection.

 Live attenuated vaccine are being used in many countries like India, Iran, Turkey etc. Which is a basically a Lymphocyte infected with T. annulata schizont stage and passaged for attenuation.

+Microbiology

+Theileria annulata is an apicomplexan parasite that is transmitted via ticks of the genus Hyalomma and infects leukocytes (specifically macrophages, dendritic cells, and B cells) of large ruminants, including cattle.
+The infected leukocytes exhibit rapid uncontrolled proliferation due to their gene expression being altered by the intracellular macroschizont stage of the parasite.
+The macroschizont stage divides and is passed on to both daughter cells upon cell division of the host leukocytes.
+The macroschizont is multinucleated and eventually divides into multiple uninucleated merozoites that are released when the cell ruptures.
+The merozoites then invade erythrocytes and form the piroplasm stage.
+These infected erythrocytes are then taken up by a tick vector when sucking blood.

+The parasite sexually reproduces in the tick midgut via production and subsequent fusion of micro- and macrogametes.
+The resulting zygote then invades midgut cells and undergoes meiosis, eventually releasing a large number of primary kinetes into the hemolymph.
+The primary kinetes then invade the tick salivary glands and form a sporont, a polymorphous syncytium.
+The sporont then develops into a sporoblast that remains dormant during the molting of the tick.
+When the tick attaches to a host the sporoblast becomes active and sporozoites are released into the tick saliva which then infect host leukocytes.

+The phenotypes of the leukocytes that are induced by T. annulata have some hallmarks of cancer, including immortalization, hyperproliferation, and dissemination.